Getting Started

 Your First Effect

 ConjureDSP comes with a built-in code editor.
-When you load the plugin, you’ll see the code editor with a default passthrough script.
+When you load the plugin, you’ll see the editor with a default passthrough script.

 Try replacing it with a simple gain effect: